Dr. Katherine Bradshaw

 Every other year Dr. Cassara helps organize a trip for BGSU students to France for a week-long international media workshop in Paris.
 Additionally, she has directed grant programs funded by the US Department of State that supported BGSU student’ involvement in an environmental journalism program with students from North Africa.
 BGSU students traveled for workshops in Tunisia; North African students came to BGSU for a workshop.

 Her research has focuses on global news coverage in US media--both past and present; and now on has a particular interest in news coverage of the Middle East.
 She enjoys travel, classical music, reading mysteries, hiking and spending time with her dogs, Nala and Tasha.

 Ph.D., mass communication, Ohio University; M.S., journalism, Ohio University; B.A., speech communication, Youngstown State University.

-His hobbies include computers and cars.
+In his spare time, he enjoys cars, computers, woodworking and word puzzles.
 He has taught at BGSU since 1994.

 Dr. Itay Gabay

 Ph.D.(in progress), mass communication, University of Wisconsin-Madison; M.A., communication, The Hebrew University of Jerusalem; B.A., political science and communication, The Hebrew University of Jerusalem